How to effectively and easily remove melted crayons from fabrics, car upholstery, and the dryer drum.

 How to Remove Melted Crayon From Car Fabrics

 If you take long road trips, or simply like to allow the children to use crayons in the car for entertainment then you might end up with crayons melted into the seats of the car, or the children’s car seats.
-If you have melted crayon on the car seats, you can simply remove the car seat cover and use the above instructions to remove the crayon.
+If you have melted crayons on the car seats, you can simply remove the car seat cover and use the above instructions to remove the crayon.

 If your crayon mess is on the fabric of the car seats that you cannot remove here is how you can attack this mess.